ctrich/Capstone/README.md

 	Found in ReportsController.java

-### Provide the ability to track user activity by recording timestamps for user log-ins in a .txt file.
+### Provides the ability to track user activity by recording timestamps for user log-ins in a .txt file.
 Each new record should be appended to the log file, if the file already exists.
 	Found in LoginController.java line 107 and line 134

 #### More screenshots